 SP member, 46and2, has added an interesting photo on the left.
 It shows the view of Bountiful Peak from an airplane.
 You can see Skyline Drive making its way around the mountain.
 The ridge continues south toward Grandview Peak and Lookout Peak.

 The summit area is rocky.
-There is an orange metal object near the summit marker.
+There is an orange metal box object located near the benchmark and witness marker on top.
 The east face has a steep dropoff and cliff bands.
 Looking west, you will have a great view of the cities below the Northern Wasatch Mountains and the Great Salt Lake.
 The southern view includes the ridge that continues toward Parleys Canyon.
-The mountains of the Central Wasatch can be seen on the skyline.
-They include Mount Olympus, the Cottonwood Ridge, and Lone Peak.
+The mountains of the Central Wasatch can be seen on the skyline including Mount Olympus and Cottonwood Ridge.
 The view north is dominated by Francis Peak.

 Bountiful Peak Trip Report